nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 5. If the specific quantity is lesser than or equal to 0, an error response is returned and users will be prompted to key in the command with a valid index.

-The following activity diagram shows the usage of the `view` command.

 ### Tag-related Features

 #### Overview